audition requirements

 Auditions for returning TJS members who feel they meet the technical requirements for the next orchestra up may be arranged for by calling for an appointment — 745-5830.
 PLEASE do not show up for an audition without first scheduling your audition or without audition music which demonstrates your ability to meet the

 technical requirements well prepared.
 Audition days will be announced on The Latest News and by email.
 Generally, these days will be the two Saturdays preceeding the first rehearsal of the new semester.
-You must contact Mrs. Bourret at 745-5830, 465-1334 or by email to reserve an audition time.
+You must contact Mrs. Bourret at 745-5830, 465-1334 or by email at mrs.b4tjs@cox.net to reserve an audition time.

 New Member Auditions